idesis-gmbh/BareBrowser/app/_root/README.md

   builtin Chromium engine will be used.
 You can set this value to any string you like.
 If you want to prevent a user agent to be sent then set this value to a single space (`" "`).

-- `Permissions` is an array of strings which controls the behaviour when a web page asks for a specific permission.
+- `Permissions` is an array of strings which controls the behaviour if a web page asks for a specific permission.
 The default is to allow fullscreen requests.
 If you also want to allow notifications from web pages the value would be `["fullscreen", "notifications"]`.